farkkilab/devNKI-scripts/03-1_Cell-proportion_correlations_and_survival/README.md

 ## List of files

-- Survival_cell_proportions.Rmd: Main script used for calculation of results.
+- Survival_cell_proportions.Rmd: Main script used for calculation of results for cell proportions per M profile.
+This script was used to create the Supplementary Figures 2a to 2f